 One more thing.
 I’ve learned that even when something dies in a dream, God has the capacity to resurrect it.

 That beautiful and graceful cat who turned out to be the ballerina… she’ll be sitting with me at an Opera House tomorrow night.
-She is delightfully back in the family and expecting a second child with my son!
-GOD IS GOOD!
+She is delightfully back in the family and expecting a second child with my son, and no matter what the future brings, I will always love her.
+She has a special place in my heart…no matter what!